FlyingFathead/whisper-transcriber-telegram-bot/README.md

 It will merge your own configuration with the project's current `config.ini` under the `config/` directory.

-Or, to try a merge of two files by defining the directories:
+Or, to merge two files by, define both:

 ```bash
 ./src/utils/configmerger.py /path/to/main/config.ini /path/to/your_config.ini
 ```

-If you just need to see the options, type:
+If you just need to see the options and help, type:

 ```bash
 ./src/utils/configmerger.py